LetsStreamIt/documentation/docs/report/devops.md

 In each microservice, the adopted development process follows [Trunk-based development](https://www.atlassian.com/continuous-delivery/continuous-integration/trunk-based-development):
 - Each repository uses the `main` branch as the stable branch, containing working code;
 - A small increment in the project such as features/fixes/chores are pushed in a separate, dedicated branch, and then merged into the main branch via Pull Requests (PR), whenever ready.
-The PRs don't require acceptance from other team members to be merged, but the CI/CD pipeline to succeed.
+The PRs are configured to not require code reviews from other team members to be merged, but the CI/CD pipeline to succeed.
 This ensures that the stable branch is clean from errors.

 ### Conventional Commits